-The system is stiff if the matrix A has eigenvalues λ_i for which
+The system is stiff if the matrix A has eigenvalues $\lambda_i$ for which

-Typically, in an application a ratio of over 10 is considered to lead to a stiff system
+Typically, in an application a ratio of the largest over the smallest absolute value of the eigenvalues of over 10 is considered to lead to a stiff system

-In a physical system the components for which $|\lambda_j|$ is large, and the real part of λ_j is negative, decay rapidly and are not seen in the solution apart from some initial transients.
+In a physical system the components for which $|\lambda_j|$ is large, and the real part of $\lambda_j$ is negative, decay rapidly and are not seen in the solution apart from some initial transients.
 It is therefore somewhat paradoxical that it is precisely these components which lead to instabilities in the numerical scheme.
 This is another way of saying that the solution has components that evolve at very different rates.